-- A Computer Game is a Software Program - Not a board game or sports - Lose: 1) physical pieces, 2) social interaction - Gain: 1) real-time, 2) more immerse, 3) more complexity - Ex: chess vs. soccer vs. warcraft - A Computer Game involves Players - "No, Duh".
+- A Computer Game is a Software Program - Not a board game or sports - Consider: chess vs. soccer vs. Warcraft - Ask: What do you lose?
+What do you gain? - Lose: 1) physical pieces, 2) social interaction - Gain: 1) real-time, 2) more immersive, 3) more complexity - A Computer Game involves Players - "No, Duh".
 But stress because think about audience.
-The game is not for you but for them. - Ex: complicated flight simulator but audience is beginner
+The game is not for you but for them. - Don't just think about your story or the graphics or the interface, but consider the players. - Ex: complicated flight simulator (say, you are a flying geek) but audience is beginner